GLIDE-LLC/docs/nomenclature.md

 <br>

-### 📑 Site Name
+### 📙 Site Name

-- Project Name will be used here with proper spaces.
+- Project Name will be used here with proper spaces

 - Wp Engine allows 40 characters for this so it will not be an issue to have a proper and nice Site Name